-Traffic congestion at Westburne Drive on Rutherford Road in the City of Vaughan.
+▲ Traffic congestion at Westburne Drive on Rutherford Road in the City of Vaughan.

-The Region's urban system is composed of Regional centres and corridors and major transit station areas within and supporting them, local centres and corridors, community areas and employment areas and several towns and villages.
+The Region's urban system is composed of Regional centres and corridors, major transit station areas, local centres and corridors, community areas, employment areas and several towns and villages.
 All these areas play a part in accommodating forecasted growth while maintaining their character.
 It is intended that most new growth for both residents and jobs will be accommodated within these areas.